Sanskrit: Dhattura, Dusthara, Unmatta, Durdhura

 (ഉമ്മം, ഉമ്മത്ത്, കരുകൂമത, കുമത)

 Devil’s trumpet is an annual plant, shrub-like herbaceous, annual plant, short-lived perennial that can grow up to 2 m in height, leaves are big and green in color, alternately arranged, 10 to 20 cm long, and 5 to 18 cm broad, with a lobed sometime toothed margin.
-The stem and branches are violet colored, flowers are creamy in the shade of violet and shaped like a trumpet, sized 6 to 8 in length, fruits are spiny capsules sized up to 10 cm long and up to 6 cm broad, while matured it splitting and burst to release the numerous seeds, the seeds are small, flat and white in color.
+The stem and branches are violet colored, flowers are creamy in the shade of violet and shaped like a trumpet, sized 6 to 8 in length, fruits are spiny capsules sized up to 10 cm long and up to 6 cm broad, while matured it splitting and burst to release the numerous seeds, the seeds are small, flat and white.

 Leaf Arrangement